 - A market cap of at least $300 million

-- The company has increased the dividend for 5 consecutive years
+- The company has increased the dividend for five consecutive years

 - Must be listed on the Toronto Stock Exchange and a member of the S&P Canada BMI

-If we used this criteria to classify Canadian stocks as Dividend Aristocrats, the list below would be trimmed from 88 companies to 11.
+If we used this criterion to classify Canadian stocks as Dividend Aristocrats, the list below would be trimmed from 88 companies to 11.

-And if we were to take it a step further to classify Dividend Kings, which are US listed companies that have raised dividends for 50 consecutive years, there would only be one stock on the list, and that is Canadian Utilities.
+And if we were to take it a step further to classify Dividend Kings, which are US-listed companies that have raised dividends for 50 consecutive years, there would only be one stock on the list, which is Canadian Utilities.

 Who should invest in Canadian Dividend Aristocrats?

-Because we're talking about consecutive years of dividend increases, dividend growth investors will naturally gravitate towards aristocrat stocks.
+Because we're talking about consecutive years of dividend increases, dividend growth investors will naturally gravitate toward aristocrat stocks.
 Of note, they also love monthly dividend payers.

-A stock with a long growth streak and low dividend payout ratios has typically provided compounding dividend growth to those who've invested in it, and the longer the growth streak the more likely the company is to continue its growth moving forward.
+A stock with a long growth streak and low dividend payout ratios has typically provided compounding dividend growth to those who've invested in it.
+The longer the growth streak, the more likely the company will continue its growth.

-These growth streaks and a low payout ratio to support even further dividend growth come into play heavily when making investment decisions, especially those who want a consistent and growing dividend payment in retirement.
+These growth streaks and a low payout ratio to support even further dividend growth come into play heavily when making investment decisions, especially for those who want a consistent and growing dividend payment in retirement.

-If you're looking at growth investing or even value investing, you may not find much use for this list.
+If you're looking at growth or value investing, you may not find much use for this list.

-However, there have been some strong dividend growth stocks that have also provided exponential growth in the form of stock appreciation to Canadian investors over the years, one in particular is Goeasy Limited (TSX:GSY).
+However, some strong dividend growth stocks have also provided exponential growth in stock appreciation and even a high yield to Canadian investors over the years; one, in particular, is Goeasy Limited (TSX:GSY).

-If you're not into picking individual stocks but want exposure to some of the best Canadian dividend stocks, you'll want to take a look at the iShares S&P TSX Canadian Aristocrats Index (TSX:CDZ).
-This aristocrat ETF has 94 holdings.
+Suppose you're not into picking individual stocks but want exposure to some of the best Canadian dividend stocks.
+In that case, you'll want to take a look at the iShares S&P TSX Canadian Aristocrats Index (TSX:CDZ).
+This aristocrat ETF has a total of 96 stock holdings.

 Canadian Dividend Aristocrat performance vs the Index

-In order to compare whether or not dividend aristocrats here in Canada outperform the Toronto Stock Exchange, lets look at the overall returns since the inception of this TSX Canadian Dividend Aristocrats ETF and compare them to the index itself.
+To compare whether or not dividend aristocrats here in Canada outperform the Toronto Stock Exchange, let's look at the past performance since the inception of this TSX Canadian Dividend Aristocrats ETF and compare them to the Index itself.

 Canadian Dividend Aristocrats by sector

-Energy and financial stocks make up the bulk of the TSX Index (over 50%.)
-As such, when you're looking at this dividend aristocrats list, you'll notice the bulk of the companies are in one of these two sectors.
+Industrial and financial stocks comprise the bulk of the TSX Index (over 43%.)
+As such, when looking at this dividend aristocrats list, you'll notice that most companies are in one of these sectors.

-As a result, it's possible that Canadian Dividend Aristocrats could outperform moving forward in 2022, particularly those focused on the energy and financial sectors.
+As a result, Canadian Dividend Aristocrats could outperform moving forward in 2023, particularly those focused on the energy and financial sectors.
 These sectors tend to generate strong earnings, consistent cash flow, and high dividend yields.

 Canadian Dividend Aristocrats List

-As always, if we've missed any companies on this Canadian Dividend Aristocrats list, feel free to comment below.
-In total, there are 88 stocks on this list.
+As always, if we've missed any companies on this Canadian Dividend Aristocrats list or you feel there is an issue in the data, please e-mail us.